 Detailed Technical Analysis & Market Intelligence

 The physiological makeup of Lohmann LSL-Lite white layer chicks makes them highly sensitive to environmental stressors.
 When brooding lighting duration (20-22 hours) drops or spikes, it disrupts their homeostasis, leading to a weak antibody response.
 This immune suppression opens the door for pathogenic organisms to cause Mycoplasma gallisepticum vertical transmission, leading to high mortality.
 To solve this, farmers must apply high-efficiency particulate air (HEPA) filtration in hatcheries to sterilize the environment.
 Through www.poultrybaba.com, farmers can access real-time market intelligence, list healthy chicks on Murghi Mandi, track daily market values on Poultry Rates, and source biosecurity gear on Poultry Plaza.
+Under cold or heat stress, the avian endocrine system releases high levels of corticosterone, which directly suppresses the activity of the bursa of Fabricius and thymus gland.
+This hormonal shift halts the production of critical lymphocytes, rendering vaccinations ineffective and allowing opportunistic environmental pathogens to multiply unchecked.
+Managing thermal comfort is therefore a prerequisite for effective immunology.
+Under cold or heat stress, the avian endocrine system releases high levels of corticosterone, which directly suppresses the activity of the bursa of Fabricius and thymus gland.
+This hormonal shift halts the production of critical lymphocytes, rendering vaccinations ineffective and allowing opportunistic environmental pathogens to multiply unchecked.
+Managing thermal comfort is therefore a prerequisite for effective immunology.

 Reviewed by Zaheer Abbas